Mean Field Models to Regulate Carbon Emissions in Electricity Production

 Here, we analyze the effect of the penalty $c_2$ for not matching the demand and the carbon tax $\tau$, on the optimal energy production portfolio in both MFC and MFG models.
 Figure \ref{fig:production} shows the total production and the decomposition of this production over a $20$ year period together with a detailed zoom in behavior between years $1$ and $3$.

-The left subfigure in Figure~\ref{fig:production}, shows that the demand is not matched in the MFC case.
-This is because the penalty $c_2$ for not matching the demand is low and the increased revenue from scarce supply is more advantageous. \textit{Here, we see that in the control setting, producers behave as a big monopoly when not matching the demand is inexpensive.} When the penalty is increased the middle subfigure in Figure~\ref{fig:production} shows that producers try to match the demand and their behaviors in the MFC and MFG cases are similar.
+The left subfigure in Figure~\ref{fig:production}, shows that the demand is not matched by the producers in the MFC case.
+This is because the penalty coefficient $c_2$ is low and the increased revenue from scarce supply is more advantageous. \textit{Here, we see that in the control setting, producers behave as a big monopoly when not matching the demand is inexpensive.} When the penalty is increased the middle subfigure in Figure~\ref{fig:production} shows that producers try to match the demand and their behaviors in the MFC and MFG cases are similar.
 In both of these figures there is no carbon tax, therefore the producers do not have incentives to invest in renewable energy, and as a result, all the production is exclusively from the nonrenewable sources.
 On the right subfigure in Figure~\ref{fig:production} \textit{when the carbon tax is increased we see that the producers have an incentive to invest in renewable energy.}

 We also analyze the effect of the planning horizon where we compare the cases in which the producers are planning for the next $2$ years vs. planning for the next $20$ years.
 As it can be seen in the left and middle subfigures in Figure~\ref{fig:time_poll}, when the planning horizon is short, the fixed costs of renewable energy outweigh its advantages. \textit{Short-sighted producers do not have an incentive to invest in renewable energy production.}